 We can set the break point just before the call to unk_411659 or ptr byte_411659 memory address and run the application in debug mode

-when the break point hit then we can now check the next memory it points because address of the unpacked code has been assigned during runtime that we can assume as new original entry point
+when the breakpoint hit then we can now check the next memory it points because the address of the unpacked code has been assigned during runtime that we can assume as the new original entry point

 if we double click at byte_411659 then we will go to that address as below